 - 1. Temperature Display.
 Shows temperature of the process as the default display.
-Shows set point temperature (i.e. desired temperature) when '' button is pressed. - 2.
+Shows set point temperature (i.e. desired temperature) when '\' button is pressed. - 2.
 Control Key.
 When pressed, the display shows the set point temperature.
-To decrease or increase the set point, press the '▼key (3) or '▲key (4), while simultaneously depressing the control key.
+To decrease or increase the set point, press the '▼' key (3) or '▲' key (4), while simultaneously pressing the control key.
 The set point appears as a blinking number in the display. - 3.
-Lowers set point when '' button (2) is simultaneously pressed. - 4.
-Raises set point when '' button (2) is simultaneously pressed. - 5.
-Indicates that power is applied to the heater when lit. - 6.
-Temperature Sensor Input.
-Use the same type of sensor probe as the sensor plug installed on the controller (see Section 3.5).
-The correct sensor type will have the same color plug as the thermocouple input (6) on the front of the controller. - 7.
+Lowers set point when '\' button (2) is simultaneously pressed. - 4.
+Raises set point when '\' button (2) is simultaneously pressed. - 5.
 Controller On/Off switch.
-For maximum display accuracy, turn on the controller 30 minutes prior to use.
-WARNING: Due to the nature of solid-state relays, a small amount of output power (7.5 mA @ 120 VAC; 0.9 watts) is present at outlets 10 even when the controller is turned off.
-Take appropriate precautions to avoid electrical shock. - 8.
-Power Reduction Circuit.
-Controls the computer that limits the maximum power delivered to the heater.
-See Sections 3.6 and 4.1. - 9.
-Cooling Outlet.
-See Section 3.4. - 10.
-Heating Outlets.
-Two heating outlets are supplied for heaters having 2 plugs such as 12 & 22 liter heating mantles.
-Plug only 120 VAC devices into these outlets.
-See Section 3.2. - 11.
-Optional Serial Port.
-For controllers equipped for serial communications, this RS232 port connects to a PC for remote control and data acquisition.
-For units set up for multi-controller operation a RJ-phone connector may also be on the back of the controller.
-See supplemental Serial Communications Manual.
+For maximum accuracy of the displayed temperature, turn on controller 30 minutes prior to use.
+WARNING: Due to the nature of solid-state relays, a small amount of output power (7.5 mA @ 120 VAC; 0.9 watts) is present at outlet (6) even when the controller is turned off.
+Take appropriate precautions to avoid electrical shock.